qlik-oss/core-scaling/README.md

 ### NFS volumes

-Deploy the NFS server enabling us to have read/write volumes reachable by the engine pods.
+Deploy the NFS server, which makes available and gives read/write access of the volumes to the engine pods.

 ```bash
 kubectl create -f ./nfs-volumes